hanlizhang/first-move/PRD.md

 The v1 runtime sends complete validated schema-v8 workspace snapshots through an idempotent authenticated RPC.
 Supabase is authoritative after activation, while localStorage remains the immediate UI cache and durable small retry queue.
 This is deliberately smaller than the designed normalized IndexedDB outbox/change-cursor architecture, realtime, and long-offline conflict recovery, which remain deferred.

 This is a frozen Web Sync v1 MVP checkpoint with documented pending smoke tests, not a claim of production-perfect or fully QA-complete synchronization.
-The remaining Web manual checks do not block Mobile M0 architecture and authentication work.
+The remaining Web manual checks do not block the current Mobile v1 implementation.

-Mobile M1E now reuses that frozen contract for already-initialized accounts only: canonical schema-v8 hydration becomes the UUID-scoped editable working copy, scoped Task/Habit/pending-Intent/Session mutations enter an ordered durable AsyncStorage queue before dispatch, pending writes flush before reads, and validated canonical responses remain authoritative.
-Guest Mode stays local and empty-account setup/import remains write-disabled.
+Mobile now reuses that frozen contract for already-initialized accounts only.
+Web and Mobile restore the same Supabase Auth UUID; Mobile canonical schema-v8 hydration becomes that UUID's editable working copy, and authenticated Task/Habit/ActivityIntent/ActivitySession mutations enter an ordered durable AsyncStorage queue before dispatch.
+Pending writes flush before reads, and validated canonical responses remain authoritative.
+Guest Mode stays local-only and empty-account setup/import remains write-disabled.
+Running timers remain device-owned rather than realtime-synchronized.
 No SQL, RPC, RLS, Auth, reward-authority, or Web Sync v1 behavior changed; manual Mobile↔Web/offline/restart/account-switch acceptance remains a release gate.

 ## Free and Pro